 The impasse between Cablevision and Fox over retransmission consent was bound to produce a good class action lawsuit.

 A group of New York customers have filed one in federal court in New York, arguing that the cable company has an obligation to give its customers who pay on average $150-per-month rebates for depriving them of Fox News, Glee, House, The Simpsons, New York Giants football, the MLB playoffs, and other content.

 The plaintiffs are asking for about $450 million in damages, which is about the equivalent of one month’s cable bill for the company’s three million subscribers.

 This isn’t the first time that Cablevision has faced a class action lawsuit after channels were pulled.
 Earlier this year, a class action was filed after HGTV and the Food Network were removed from the dial, but the lawsuit went nowhere because Cablevision soon came to an agreement that restored service.

 In that lawsuit, plaintiffs argued that Cablevision had breached its contract with customers by making a “material change” of its service.

-The new lawsuit, Gallo v.
+This latest lawsuit, Gallo v.
 Cablevision Systems Corp., goes a step further.

-According to the complaint, plaintiffs want a federal judge to settle several legal questions including whether Cablevision breached its agreements with customers, whether Cablevision has been unjustly enriched, whether Cablevision has engaged in unfair and deceptive and fraudulent practices and whether "Cablevision should be enjoined from employing its negotiating strategies at the expense of its customers in the future."
+According to the complaint, plaintiffs want a federal judge to settle several legal questions including whether Cablevision breached its agreements with customers, whether Cablevision has been unjustly enriched, whether Cablevision has engaged in unfair and deceptive and fraudulent practices, and whether “Cablevision should be enjoined from employing its negotiating strategies at the expense of its customers in the future.”